Diver Propulsion Vehicle (DPV) Cave

 - Obtain a physician’s prior written authorization for use of prescription drugs, except for birth control, or for any medical condition that may pose a risk while diving.

-- Have passed GUE’s DPV 1 course or secured a waiver from GUE Headquarters.
+- Have passed GUE’s DPV 1 course.

 - Have passed GUE’s Cave 2 course.